Are your Telemedicine apps secured?

 Well talking about the data transfer, using a virtual private network (VPN) is said to be the most protected communication channel to transfer any sensitive data as here the data is well encrypted and transferred through a secured and appropriate channel.
 VPN's mitigate the chances of any potential system vulnerabilities.

-Apart from that, NAC’s are also a great security form that works on micro-segmentation techniques and tracks and monitors devices and its access limit.
+Apart from that, NAC's are also a great security form that works on micro-segmentation techniques and tracks and monitors devices and their access limit.